14 Top-Rated Day Trips from Cannes

-The area around Cannes boasts spectacular natural scenery and several picturesque villages that are well worth visiting.
-Those who appreciate nature will enjoy the Estérel Mountains, while the Iles de Lérins island group is another beautiful Mediterranean destination with interesting historical monuments.
-For those seeking a classic French Riviera experience, Antibes delights tourists with its sandy beaches and a lively resort ambience, especially in summer.
+The area around Cannes boasts glamorous resort towns, spectacular scenery, lovely seaside villages, and quaint hilltop towns.
+Those who appreciate nature will enjoy the Estérel Mountains and the Iles de Lérins island group.
+For those seeking a classic French Riviera experience, Saint-Tropez and Antibes delight with sandy beaches and a lively resort ambience, especially during summertime.

 Beyond the most visited attractions are alluring off-the-beaten-path sights.
 The lesser-known beach resorts of Fréjus, Saint-Raphaël, Théoule-sur-Mer, and Mandelieu-La-Napoule offer a slow-paced and relaxing vacation experience.
 Only 18 kilometers from Cannes, the town of Grasse has a mild climate year-round and is famous for its perfumes.
 Other gems are the little village of Vallauris with its wonderful Picasso Museum inside the former chapel of a 12th-century monastic abbey and the ancient "village perché" of Biot, a charming medieval hilltop village.